labbcb/methseq/README.md

 methseq accel|pico|emseq --fastq /path/to/fastqs [--fastq /path/to/other_fastqs] [trimming parameters] result_dir
 ```

-When working with HTS DNA methylation data, it is recommended to remove methylation bias that can be saw in M-Bias plot.
-However, this plot are generated at the last step of the workflow (methylation extraction).
-Running HTS datasets without trimming parameter just to check M-Bias plot may take much time (and money).
-Use `--sampling N` to run a down-sampled files of N percent of raw sequencing reads (we recommend 10).

 By default, trimming step will only trim (Illumina) adapter sequences.
 Use the following trimming parameters to cut sequences after adapter removal.
 It is useful to remove methylation bias saw in M-Bias plot.